 Fort Mill Alimony Attorney

-Alimony, or spousal support, is a financial settlement the courts might award to one spouse in a divorce case.
+Alimony—also known as spousal support—is a financial settlement the courts might award to one spouse in a divorce case.
 One spouse will have to make regular payments to the other during or after a divorce if the courts grant spousal support.
-The alimony attorney at David W. Martin Attorney at Law, LLC, can help you whether you need to fight for or against the spousal support in Fort Mill.
-We understand the nuances of the state’s alimony laws, how best to support your case during mediation or a divorce trial, and how to obtain the best possible results.
+The Fort Mill alimony attorney at David W. Martin Attorney at Law, LLC, can help you whether you need to fight for or against the spousal support.
+We understand the nuances of the state’s alimony laws, how best to support your case during mediation or a divorce trial, and how to obtain the best possible results for your situation.

 Calculating Alimony Payments in Fort Mill